pymeshtool

 - Parameters:

-tolerance (float, optional, default=0.01) – Fibers with a lenght greater than this value are considered as myocardium.
+tolerance (float, optional, default=0.01) – Fibers with a length greater than this value are considered as myocardium.

 - Returns: